Due to the impact of COVID-19 we're changing how the course is delivered.

 Programme in detail

-In Year One you will either begin or continue with Greek and Latin language, depending on previous experience.
+In Year One you will study Greek and Latin language at levels depending on your previous experience.
 Other modules are on Greek and Roman literature in translation (the cultural cornerstones of the Odyssey and the Aeneid), ancient history, and visual culture.

 In Year Two, you will continue to develop both your skills in Latin and Greek, and your awareness of how Greek and Roman authors were using their languages.
 Your optional modules can be in Greek and Roman culture, classical literature in translation and ancient history.